lter/LTER-core-metabase/docs/populate.md

  - the `project` tree, including project abstract, personnel, funding information

 In previous metabase versions, boilerplate information was stored in a table.
 As of LTER-core-metabase version 0.9, this information is stored in a flat .xml file (see example boilerplate.xml).
 We plan to eventually model boilerplate information in LTER-core-metabase; this might entail storing the above pieces in several places especially considering upcoming funding structure in EML 2.2.

+### Dataset methods

+Note that method-tree-related tables are in active development.
+Generally, we plan to fully normalize the instrument, software, protocol trees. `DataSetMethods` and `ListProtocols` are two deprecated tables.

+Meanwhile, there are two ways to populate an EML methods section from metabase:

+- Document-only: only populate the table `DataSetMethodSteps` with a method document filename or plain text, meant to go into /dataset/methods/description.
+Note that the VIEWs abstraction layer and `MetaEgress` only supports this option as of LTER-core-metabase version 0.9.
+- Normalized with content inserted into EML `MethodSteps`: populate `ListMethods*` tables and `Method*` tables.
+Tie them all together in `DataSetMethodSteps`.

 ## Known wonkinesses and workarounds